 Seemingly fixed in Generation VI, with weather-summoning abilities being nerfed to only last five turns note eight turns if holding a specific item, so weather is not nearly as common.

 Stealth Rock is a perfect example of "Everybody's Cheap".
-In single battles it's absurdly powerful (one use damages every opponent that comes out as much as 50% health, since, unlike the other entry hazards, it factors weakness and resistance into its damage), but an enormous number of Pokémon in 4th gen can learn it.
-As a result, every team uses it and every Pokémon's value is tremendously effected by how much they're affected by Stealth Rock — Charizard is notoriously affected, to name one.
+In single battles it's absurdly powerful (one use damages every opponent that comes out as much as 50% health, since, unlike the other entry hazards, it factors weakness and resistance into its damage, and removing it is harder than setting up because that takes a turn and can be blocked by switching to a ghost type), but an enormous number of Pokémon in 4th gen can learn it.
+As a result, every team uses it and every Pokémon's value is tremendously affected by how much they're affected by Stealth Rock — Charizard is notoriously affected, to name one.
 The developers attempted to rein this behavior in in the fifth generation by making it only available to monsters who learn it normally by level up or through breeding, which still fails as everyone just ported over their Gen IV Pokemon that knew Stealth Rock over — it even came back as a tutor move in Black 2 and White 2, presumably because they didn't want people to give people who do so such a huge advantage.

 Fixed in Generation VI, when Defog, which is also obtainable by a lot of Pokémon in Generation IV, has been changed to remove entry hazards from both sides.
 And unlike Rapid Spin, no Pokémon is completely immune to it, so you have no worries about the opponent trying to switch to counter your Defog. note Defog's status as an HM in Diamond/Pearl/Platinum does stop it from being transferred from those games to Generation V, but you can still trade the Pokémon in question to HeartGold/SoulSilver, where Defog isn't an HM, and transfer it to Generation V from there.